 If you ever had a feeling that your loans are getting hefty then well, it's not only you.
-There is an overall outstanding debt of the federal loan in the United States as of March 2018 and the amount is $1.5 trillion.
+There is an overall outstanding debt of the federal student loan in the United States in 2020 and the amount is $1.6 trillion.

-You might be thinking about how to repay back the loan and what to do for the same?
-With the loans from the Federal and private institutions to complete your graduation, you sure have a list of due dates and payments to follow up and pay the amount on time.
+You might be thinking of ways to repay the loan and what to do?
+With the loans from the federal and private institutions to complete your graduation, you sure have a list of due dates and payments to follow up and pay the amount on time.
 On some occasional time, you might even have missed it.

-In this case, we have a solution for you that is to consolidate your loans which will give you an upper hand on managing your budget.
-This will surely help you in getting your loans paid up.
-Let's see how it works and how it will help you!
+In this case, we have a solution for you that is student loan consolidation -- where loans are combined to a single loan helping you manage your budget.
+Let's see how it works and how it can help you!

 Table of contents